 The first step in some areas is an orientation meeting for prospective foster or adoptive parents.
 At this meeting the prospective parents may meet experienced adoptive or foster parents and one or more counselors who will provide an overview of the whole process, timeframes involved and the training schedule.

 The FDLE/FBI background screening should be done after orientation and before training if possible.

-The Partnership in Parenting (PiP) is a 21-hour training and preparation course that both foster and adoptive parents are required to successfully complete.
-The course can be taken in 7 weeks or 3 weekends.
-Furthermore, PiP training classes offered by 4Kids, Place of Hope & Mt.
-Bethel incorporate a faith-based approach.
+Creating And Retaining Excellence (C.A.R.E.) is a 21-hour training and preparation course that both foster and adoptive parents are required to successfully complete.
+The course can be taken in seven weeks or three weekends.
+Furthermore, C.A.R.E. training classes offered by 4Kids, Place of Hope & Mount Bethel incorporate a faith-based approach.
 All training classes are usually scheduled at night or on the weekends.
 The purpose of the training is for parents to assess themselves and their family, and to develop a comprehensive understanding of foster-parenting issues.
 The next step after completing the course is a home study.

 A home study includes the following parts:

 - You will be required to provide information about your health.

 - Background checks at the local, state and federal level will be conducted, including having your fingerprints screened at the federal level.